PFAS in Nevada

 Is there funding available to address PFAS in drinking water?

-There is money available from the State Revolving Fund, Emerging Contaminants/Small or Disadvantaged Communities Grant, and the Bipartisan Infrastructure Law to address PFAS removal from drinking water, depending on the specifics of the water system, such as population size served.
+There is money available from the State Revolving Fund, the Bipartisan Infrastructure Law Assistance for Small and Disadvantaged Communities, and the Emerging Contaminants/Small or Disadvantaged Communities Grant to address PFAS removal from drinking water, depending on the specifics of the water system, such as population size served.
 The State Revolving Fund provides loans for infrastructure construction to publicly and privately owned drinking water systems in Nevada.
 For more information, visit the Office of Financial Assistance webpage.
 Additionally, the Emerging Contaminants in Small or Disadvantaged Communities grant program will provide states and territories with grants to public water systems in small or disadvantaged communities to address emerging contaminants, including PFAS.
 Grants will be awarded non‐competitively to states and territories.
 Finally, the USDA Water & Waste Disposal Loan & Grant program provides funding for clean and reliable drinking water systems, sanitary sewage disposal, sanitary solid waste disposal, and stormwater drainage to households and businesses in eligible rural areas, which would include PFAS treatment.

 Bureau of Safe Drinking Water